mnfibin/Cybersec-Internship-Elevate_Labs/Task 3/README.md

-# Basic Vulnerability Scan on PC
+# 🔎Basic Vulnerability Scan of PC

 ### Objective
 Perform a comprehensive vulnerability assessment using OpenVAS to identify common security vulnerabilities on local systems and understand baseline security posture.